• Areas of Law

 Child Maintenance

-A Child Maintenance Order is a type of Parenting Order made under the Family Law Act 1975 that deals with the financial maintenance of a child (s64B(5) of the Family Law Act 1975).
-An application for Child Maintenance Orders is not only confined to the parents of the child.
-Section 66F of the Family Law Act 1975 outlines who is able to apply for such Orders.
-These parties include:
+A Child Maintenance Order is a type of Parenting Order made under the Family Law Act 1975 that deals with the financial support of a child (section 64B(5) of the Family Law Act 1975).
+Applications for Child Maintenance Orders are not limited to a child’s parents.
+Section 66F of the Family Law Act 1975 sets out who may apply for such Orders, including:

-– Either or both of the parents of the child
+– Either or both parents of the child

 – The child